-The Center or Crime & Justice Studies’ current research program focuses primarily on issues related to re-entry, rehabilitation, and improving the opportunities available to justice-involved individuals during reintegration into their community.
+The Center of Crime & Justice Studies’ current research program focuses primarily on issues related to re-entry, rehabilitation, and improving the opportunities available to justice-involved individuals during reintegration into their community.
 Under Dr. Sharon Oselin’s leadership, the Center is conducting an evaluation of California’s Prison to Employment (P2E) Initiative, an audit of Inland Empire employers’ willingness to hire the formerly incarcerated, and a comparative study on the effect of gentrification on illicit vice markets.
 In December 2021, the Center concluded its evaluation of the impact of Riverside County’s day reporting centers on recidivism.

 The Center’s research often reflects the leadership of its director and pressing criminal justice questions of the time.
 Previously, the Center studied the effect of structural predictors of juvenile justice-involvement, pilot interventions intended to reduce juvenile justice involvement and promote student well-being, the determinants of violence against women, and disparities in justice-impacted Latinos’ experiences with the criminal justice system in California, among other topics.

-These research projects are supported by extramural funding through contract-based work, private foundations, and government grants.
-Current research is supported by the California Workforce Development Board and John Randolph Haynes and Dora Haynes Foundation, American Sociological Association and the National Science Foundation, and the Riverside County Probation Department.
+These research projects are supported by extramural funding through contract-based work, private foundations, and government grants, including the California Workforce Development Board, John Randolph Haynes and Dora Haynes Foundation, American Sociological Association and the National Science Foundation, and the Riverside County Probation Department.